Medardo Rosso: Biography and works

 Light being of the very essence of our existence, a work of art that is not concerned with light has no right to exist.
 Without light it must lack unity and spaciousness — it is bound to be small, paltry, wrongly conceived, based necessarily upon matter....
 A work of sculpture is not made to be touched, but to be seen at such or such a distance, according to the effect intended by the artist.
 Our hand does not permit us to bring to our consciousness the values, the bones, the colours—in a word, the life of the thing.
 For seizing the inner significance of a work of art, we should rely entirely on the visual impression and on the sympathetic echoes it awakens in our memory and consciousness, and not on the touch of our fingers.

 Rosso maintained his studio in Paris, where he exhibited his sculptures and sold works to major collectors and museums.
 He established a friendship with Auguste Rodin, and the two artists exchanged works, although their relationship dissolved when, following a debate about artistic influence in the press, an embittered Rosso felt Rodin had failed to acknowledge his debt to him.
 In 1906, Rosso realized his last original subject with the work Ecce puer (Behold the Child); following series of unsuccessful attempts to create a portrait of a five-year-old Alfred William Mond, Rosso happened to glimpse him standing later behind a drawn curtain, inspiring the impression conveyed by the finished work.
-In the last twenty years of his life he created no new original subjects, but focused on recasting previous works in different ways.
+In the last twenty years of his life he created no new original subjects but focused on recasting previous works in different ways.
 Toward the end of his life, he suffered from diabetes and died in Milan, aged 70, after the amputation of the affected leg in 1928.

 Exhibitions

 From 2 October to 23 November 1963, The Museum of Modern Art in New York presented Medardo Rosso, 1858-1928, the first major museum exhibition of the artist's work in the United States.
 In the exhibition catalogue, curator Margaret Scolari Barr wrote that "Rosso's art is complex, ambiguous, his vision poetic as much as objective.".
-From 17 October 2014, to 27 June 2015, the Center for Italian Modern Art presented an installation of sculpture, drawing, and experimental photography by the modernist artist, which revealed the range of an artist known primarily for his three-dimensional work.
+From 17 October 2014 to 27 June 2015, the Center for Italian Modern Art presented an installation of sculpture, drawing, and experimental photography by the modernist artist, which revealed the range of an artist known primarily for his three-dimensional work.
 From 11 November 2016 to 13 May 2017, the Pulitzer Arts Foundation in St. Louis is presenting Medardo Rosso: Experiments in Light and Form, the largest exhibition of the artist's work in a US museum since the 1963 MoMA show.
+This show was curated by Sharon Hecker and Tamara S. Schenkenberg.